Common Problems Found During Crawl Space Encapsulation

 Common areas where structural damage is discovered include:

-These damage patterns often resemble those described in Signs of Moisture Damage in Floor Joists, where prolonged humidity weakens structural materials.
+These damage patterns often resemble those described in Signs of Moisture Damage in Crawl Space Joists, where prolonged humidity weakens structural materials below the floor system.

 Indicators of Advanced Wood Rot